 Creating the signing

 It’s time to leave Android Studio (or VS Code) and move over to Xcode.
-Open the workspace file ios/Runner.xcworkspace.
+Open starter/ios/Runner.xcworkspace.
 This workspace includes the main app projects and the CocoaPods dependencies you need to build the app.

 Select Runner in the Project navigator to open the project editor.
 Select the Runner target and open the General tab.